 I personally just jogged the rugged road entirely on the way to Devils Bridge, and did the scenic route on my way back.
 In my case, I took the first option (1 mile long) and it was a very nice run through the woods with awesome views.

-4) There’s another (longer) hike you can take to reach Devils Path (Mescal Trailhead):
+4) There’s another (longer) alternative hike you can use to reach Devils Bridge Sedona (it’s called Mescal Trailhead):

-5) 3/4’s of the hike to Devils Bridge is pretty easy.
-The last 1/4 of it might be strenuous for some:
+5) 80% of the Devils Bridge trail is pretty easy.
+The last 20% is tough:

-6) You can hike underneath Devils Bridge if you want:
+6) You can hike under Devils Bridge if you want:

 I personally didn’t do it, but the last 1/2 mile bit, you can stray off the main trail and just stay closer to the mountain with which Devils Bridge is attached to.

 The scenery underneath there isn’t as nice (I suppose that depends on who you ask), but it might be a different angle to explore this place at, and you will also find less crowds there should you find yourself in that position mainly because most people just follow the main trail to the top of it to get that iconic picture.

 7) Consider hiking to Vultee Arch (close to Devils Arch) as an add on hike: